 Science informs sound land management decision-making.
 The DOI is establishing eight regional Climate Science Centers to provide scientific information and tools to help land managers anticipate, monitor, and adapt to climate change impacts.
 In addition, a wide range of science research is conducted regularly on the public lands, in cooperation with universities and state and Federal agencies.
 This landscape approach is being designed to more closely link science research with public land management issues and needs, and to more fully integrate science information into resource planning and decision-making.

 The Importance of Partnerships to a Landscape Approach

 Partnerships are critical to successful resource stewardship.
 At the local level, partnerships develop shared management strategies, foster public awareness and support, and harness the volunteer assistance needed for effective implementation.
 Partnerships are equally vital at the broader, landscape level, where the diversity of land ownerships (Federal, Tribal, state, county, municipal, and private) can complicate effective responses to widespread environmental issues, including climate change impacts.
 The DOI recognizes the importance of resource management partnerships at the local and landscape levels.
 To encourage partnerships and expand their role and capacity, the DOI is establishing a national network of Landscape Conservation Cooperatives (LCCs).

 LCCs are management-science partnerships composed of private, state, Tribal, and Federal representatives who will work toward a shared vision of landscape health and sustainability.
 The LCCs will facilitate collaboration, provide science information and tools needed for developing resource management strategies, and promote coordinated partnership actions at the landscape and local levels.
-The LCCs and the BLM’s proposed landscape approach are complementary efforts that will become more fully integrated as they progress.
+The LCCs and the BLM’s landscape approach are complementary efforts that will become more fully integrated as they progress.